Do you think improving your skills as a freelancer is important? We think it is!

 - Find A Mentor

 Another way to upskill yourself is by seeking out mentorship opportunities.
-You can do this by getting involved in your local freelance community, participating in meetups and events to make connections and meet new people.
+You can do this by getting involved in your local freelance community, and participating in meetups and events to make connections and meet new people.

 - Entrepreneurs’ Organization: This is an organization that connects freelancers with other freelancers and business owners.